 The Series A, B, C, D, E and F Preferred Shares are collectively referred to as the Preferred Shares.
-The holders of Preferred Shares are collectively referred to as the Preferred Shares issued by the Company are as follows:
+The holders of Preferred Shares are collectively referred to as the Preferred Shareholders.
+The key terms of the Preferred Shares issued by the Company are as follows: